 A wildlife advocacy group, WildEarth Guardians, is petitioning President Obama to help stop the gunning down of coyotes from ultralight aircraft in the state of Idaho.

 In its petition to the President, the group is citing 119 aerial gunning incidents in which pilots and wildlife are being endangered.
-The petitions raises issues of pilot safety including pilots flying into power lines and pilots doubling back into their own turbulence and crashing, all while hunting from the air.
+The petition raises issues of pilot safety including pilots flying into power lines and pilots doubling back into their own turbulence and crashing, all while hunting from the air.

 Also included in the petition is a June 2009 instance when a powered parachute pilot mistakenly fired upon a wolf.
 Wolves are considered Big Game and are not allowed to be shot and killed with the predator license.
 It is unknown if the wolf was killed or injured in the shooting.